Add to Calendar

 Infrastructure, rail and transport

-Panel Discussion – How data can transforms cities and communities
+Panel Discussion – How data can transform cities and communities

 Actionable insights from lighting-mounted sensors can help cities and communities work better.
 But what are the challenges and how can we overcome them?
 Our panel of lighting experts, engineers, suppliers and urbanists discuss the issues.